Virtual machines names appear as ds:///vmfs/volumes/datastore/vm_name

 4. Reboot the vCenter Server.

-1. Remove affected VMs showing as paths from the vCenter inventory per Remove VMs or VM Templates from vCenter Server or from the Datastore
+1. Remove affected VMs from the vCenter inventory per Remove VMs or VM Templates from vCenter Server or from the Datastore

 2. Re-register the affected VMs per How to register or add a Virtual Machine (VM) to the vSphere Inventory in vCenter Server

-3. If VM will not re-register, the VM's descriptor file (*.vmx) may be corrupt.
+3. If the virtual machine will not re-register, the descriptor file (*.vmx) may be corrupt.
+To address the issue:

 1. Create a new VM with the same settings.
-If you don't know the settings you can use Rebuilding the virtual machine's .vmx file from vmware.log
+See Rebuilding the virtual machine's .vmx file from vmware.log

 2. Attach the existing virtual disks to the new VM

-3. If it still doesn't power on, you will need to restore the VM from backup or rebuild it
+3. If it still doesn't power on, restore the virtual machine from backup, or rebuild the virtual machine

-• restore or rebuild VM to healthier datastore
+2. Restore the VM or rebuild the VM to a healthier datastore.

 Additional Information